-The Fund has assessed its investments in subsidiaries in light of the control model included in NZ IFRS 10 Consolidated Financial Statements to ensure the correct classification and disclosure of investments in subsidiaries.
+The Board and management have assessed the Fund's investments in subsidiaries in light of the control model established under NZ IFRS 10 Consolidated Financial Statements to ensure the correct classification and disclosure of investments in subsidiaries.
 The Fund holds investments in a number of entities that are not considered subsidiaries even though its ownership interest exceeds 50%.
-Management has concluded that the Fund has no power to direct the relevant activities of these entities and therefore it does not have control of these entities.
+The Board and management have concluded that the Fund has no power to direct the relevant activities of these entities and therefore it does not have control of these entities.

-The Fund has assessed its investments in associates in light of the definition of significant influence included in NZ IAS 28 Investments in Associates and Joint Venture.
-The Fund hold investments in a number of entities that are not considered associates even though its ownership interest exceeds 20%.
-Management has concluded that the Fund has no power to participate in the financial and operating policy decisions of these entities and therefore it does not have significant influence over these entities.
+The Board and management have assessed the Fund's investments in associates in light of the definition of significant influence included in NZ IAS 28 Investments in Associates and Joint Ventures.
+The Fund holds investments in a number of entities that are not considered associates even though its ownership interest exceeds 20%.
+The Board and management have concluded that the Fund has no power to participate in the financial and operating policy decisions of these entities and therefore it does not have significant influence over these entities.

 The considerations made in determining joint control are similar to those necessary to determine control over subsidiaries.
-The Fund classifies its joint arrangements as joint ventures because the contractual arrangements provide the parties with rights to the net assets of the joint arrangements.

-Datacom Group Limited - under a Shareholder's Agreement, there are a number of key operating and financial activities that require approval in writing by the Fund, as well as the majority shareholder.
-As a consequence, it is management's view that the Fund and the major shareholder have collective or joint control of Datacom Group Limited and therefore the investment in Datacom Group Limited is treated by the Fund as a joint venture.
+The Fund's joint arrangements are classified as joint ventures because the contractual arrangements provide the parties with rights to the net assets of the joint arrangements.
+Datacom Group Limited - under a Shareholders' Agreement, there are a number of key operating and financial activities that require approval in writing by the Fund, as well as the majority shareholder.
+As a consequence, it is the Board's and management's view that the Fund and the major shareholder have collective or joint control of Datacom Group Limited and therefore the investment in Datacom Group Limited is treated as a joint venture.

-RA (Holdings) 2014 Pty Limited - under a Shareholder's Agreement, there are a number of key operating and financial activities that require approval in writing by the Fund, as well as the other major shareholder.
-As a consequence, it is management's view that the Fund and the other major shareholder have collective or joint control of RA (Holdings) 2014 Pty Limited and therefore the investment in RA (Holdings) 2014 Pty Limited is treated by the Fund as a joint venture.
+RA (Holdings) 2014 Pty Limited - under a Shareholders' Agreement, there are a number of key operating and financial activities that require approval in writing by the Fund, as well as the other major shareholder.
+As a consequence, it is the Board's and management's view that the Fund and the other major shareholder have collective or joint control of RA (Holdings) 2014 Pty Limited and therefore the investment in RA (Holdings) 2014 Pty Limited is treated as a joint venture.